nkdhny/gcstarget/README.md

 replaced with GCS calls.
 It has only two major differences:

 * AFAIK we can't make resumable downloads in GCS
-* for uploads file extention is required to make it possible to guess file mime type
+* ~~for uploads file extention is required to make it possible to guess file mime type~~ Without extension file will be treated as binary file

 # How to use